Georges Blanc is one of the great chefs of France .

 In this capacity, he travelled around the world with the airline before winning his 3 Michelin Stars.

-and a great love of food to bring it to life.”
+and needs enthusiasm and a great love of food to bring it to life.

 Hediar is an experience of sight and smell.

-It is carefully laid out so every colour, texture and ambiance tempts the palette and releases the money from your wallet!
+It is carefully laid out so every colour, texture and ambiance.

 Why are the French not fat?